How to Smoke and Sous Vide Brisket [June 2023]

 Other Delicious Sous Vide Brisket Ideas!

-Not only do I love good ole American BBQ but I love French cooking!
+Not only do I love good old American BBQ, but I also love French cooking!
 When I came across this Beef Bourguignon, I had to try it.
 It was incredible and took me back to my younger years traveling around France trying all the local food!

 Wrapping It Up

-Sous vide gives us the ability to have best of both worlds.
-Using it we have created the most tender meat and the incredible flavors that can come out of our smoker and grill.
+Sous vide allows us to have the best of both worlds.
+Using it, we have created the most tender meat and the incredible flavors that can come out of our smoker and grill.

 Author: Charlie Reeves